godotengine/godot-docs/classes/class_configfile.rst

 - void **set_value** **(** :ref:`String<class_String>` section, :ref:`String<class_String>` key, :ref:`Variant<class_Variant>` value **)**

 Assigns a value to the specified key of the specified section.
-If the section and/or the key do not exist, they are created.
+If either the section or the key do not exist, they are created.
 Passing a ``null`` value deletes the specified key if it exists, and deletes the section if it ends up empty once the key has been removed.